Skip to main content

 import requests

-# Enter your token here
+# Enter your access token here

-token = ""
+access_token = ""

 # Define the auth header

-auth_header = { "Authorization": f"Bearer {token}" }
+auth_header = { "Authorization": f"Bearer {access_token}" }

 # Define the Evo services